 Recently, a blogger had posted information regarding a malicious browser extension, pretending to be a “Blockchain Cashback Service”.
 The project explains to users that it will return money on specific transactions.
 However, the project rather turned out to be a complete scam.
 The extension would steal login information and cryptocurrency wallet data.

-Since it’s launch in December, 2018, the attackers managed to steal approximately 23 bitcoin ($80,500 USD).
+Since it’s launch in December, 2018, the attackers have managed to steal 23 bitcoin ($80,500 USD).
 The extension has since been removed from the Google Chrome store.

 How did it work?